Vehicle Licence Plate and Registration

 Important Information Regarding Vehicle Registration Policies, Procedures and Forms

 This information is intended to clarify the requirements for vehicle registration, including signatures, forms, allowed electronic copies and required originals.
 Although these requirements are not new, enhancements have been made to procedures and forms to address issues at the ‘front lines’ based on input from registry agents.
 Following is a summary:

-Original signatures are required on ALL Applications for Vehicle Registration (REG0405) by the owner(s) identified in the ownership document or Authorized Representative as identified in the Authorization for Vehicle Registration form.
+Original signatures are required on ALL Applications for Vehicle Registration (REG0405) by the owner(s) identified in the ownership document or Authorized Representative as identified in the Authorization for Vehicle Services form.

 This has always been required by law as per the Traffic Safety Act.
 Registry agents, as agents of the crown, cannot sign these forms on behalf of their clients.
 They cannot be agents of the crown and agents for the client.
 It is a conflict of interest and can have legal ramifications.

 Corporate clients (dealership, fleet management department/company,finance department\leasing company):

 We will now ‘officially’ accept electronic and faxed documents from AMVIC licenced dealers.

 Agents were previously accepting faxed and electronic documents from dealerships without authorization and were in contravention of existing policy, originals were always a requirement.
 However, we have changed policy to allow this practice for AMVIC licenced dealers, fleet management departments and fleet management companies.

 Any employee authorized by the dealership named in the Authorization for Vehicle Services Form can sign the Authorization for Vehicle Services form when picking up registration certificates at the registry agent office.
 Alternatively, we will also now allow an agent to deliver unsigned Authorization for Vehicle Services forms to the dealer for signature, and then take the signed top portion of the form back with them to the office.